Telehealth from pre-pandemic to now

 Telehealth refers to any form of health care offered to patients remotely via phone, computer, email, text, etc.

-We already know the pandemic altered all of our lives for better or worse.
+We already know the coronavirus pandemic altered all of our lives for better or worse.
 But of the many things that dramatically changed, how did telehealth fare?

 When people were suddenly stuck at home, many patients sought alternative care options.
 Telehealth usage surged, increasing more than 11,718% in just a month and a half, per CMS data reported by Healthcare Dive.
 In fact, 1.3 million Medicare members received telehealth services in the week ending April 18, 2020, compared to 11,000 members in the week ending March 7.